vrandezo/lambda-cli/README.md

 as the default value.

 The configuration can be overriden through command line arguments which have the same name but are prefixed by a --.
-This currently works for the language and the data parameter.

 The plans of what this tool should be able to do is described in FUTURE_README.md